 READ MORE: 705 Million Trips Made During Golden Week

-China’s most iconic attractions usually see their biggest crowds during the holiday, so if you want to get the most out of visiting these places it may be best to avoid them during the Golden Week and instead take the opportunity to explore China’s lesser known scenic spots.
+China’s most iconic attractions usually see their biggest crowds during the holiday, so if you want to get the most out of visiting these places it may be best to avoid them during Golden Week, and instead take the opportunity to explore China’s lesser-known scenic spots.